 Have a wonderful time in Boston - and thanks for your nice compliments about Boston Discovery Guide!

-The colorful hop-on hop-off trolley picks you up right at the Cruise Terminal.
+The colorful hop-on hop-off trolley picks you up close to the Cruise Terminal in Seaport.

 Get off at the Faneuil Hall Marketplace/New England Aquarium stop, and then get back on later if you want to complete the 2-hour tour of Boston's top sights.